 It’s worth remembering that this means security will depend on how safe the third-party solutions you choose are.

 You can read more about this subject on the Pallets Project site.

 What about Django?

-The framework provides out-of-the-box protection, which gives you the peace of mind from the very moment it is set up.
-However, bear in mind that if you use Django for a large codebase, there will be many areas to secure against attacks.
+The framework provides out-of-the-box protection, which gives you peace of mind from the very moment it is set up.
+However, bear in mind that if you use Django for a large codebase, there will be many security areas against attacks.

-Regardless of whether you use Flask or Django, safety will never be an issue you can entirely delegate and forget about.
-In the end, let’s not forget that security breaches are among the top threats in tech, globally.
+Whether you use Flask or Django, safety will never be an issue you can entirely delegate and forget about.
+In the end, let’s not forget that security breaches are among the top threats in tech globally.

 If you’re unsure whether a framework you’re leaning towards now will stand the test of time, remember that, in the end, Flask and Django are both rooted in Python.
 This means that they bare a lot of similarities, and changing from one framework to the other won’t need to be a painful process.

 Let us start with a question: Why is Python popular in software development?
 If you’re wondering why the language tops...